MeIorito/MARCPRIV/README.md

 sudo apt install python3-pyqt5 pip install slack
 ```
   3. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
-(Optional) If you decide not to use this feature you will have to manually delete the slack code.
+(Optional) If you decide not to use this feature the code wil throw an exception everytime it tries to use it.
   4. Change the slackToken to your own.
-This has to be done in the constants file, after that in the cycle class, you should delete all the code that has to do with slack messaging.
+This has to be done in the constants file.
 ```Python
 slackToken = <"youToken">
 ```